simping4jesus/lph/lph.md

 "Well we'll just take some blood and samples and let you know in a few days."

 I left the doctor's office and headed home to lie in bed.
 Sean popped back into my thoughts and the aching returned.
 But it felt different this time.
 It wasn't just an ache.
 It was an emptiness, and an urge to fill it.
-At first I thought I could just deal with the need, but it was just getting worse the more I thought about it, and therefore, Sean.
+At first I thought I could ignore it, but it was just getting worse the more I thought about it, and therefore, Sean.
 I couldn't take it anymore.
 I grabbed my phone and texted Sean.

 "Hey newbie, you wanna go out and get drinks?"